Are there COVID-19 restrictions I should be aware of when I travel to meet my sponsored child?

 Yes.
 We offer Custom Visits as an alternative to an arranged trip.
 For a Custom Visit, the traveler is responsible for all of their own travel arrangements and a Compassion Field Experience Specialist will help arrange for a day when you can meet your child, accompanied by a local Compassion Host.

 Do I need to get any immunizations?

 We are unable to give medical advice, so it is important to consult with your physician, local health department or Travel Clinic for information on required and recommended immunizations for the country where you will be travelling.

 What are the hotels like?

 Yes.
-Travelers have the option to use frequent flyer miles or points to reduce the overall trip cost.
+Travellers have the option to use frequent flyer miles or points to reduce the overall trip cost.
 If you want to travel Land Only, please contact us for Compassion’s Land Only Agreement.
-If you do choose Land Only, you will be responsible for arranging and paying for your transportation to/from the hotel/airport if your flight doesn’t align with the group’s itinerary.
+If you choose to travel Land Only, you will be responsible for arranging and paying for your transportation to/from the hotel/airport if your flight doesn’t align with the group’s itinerary.